Geography BSc (Hons)Study level: Undergraduate

 How you'll learn

-You will be taught by experienced, qualified teaching staff who bring professional and research expertise into their teaching.
+You will be taught by experienced, qualified teaching staff who bring professional and research expertise into their teaching (staff may be subject to change).
 Field trips, which occur in each year, provide an opportunity to contextualise classroom-based learning and develop practical skills through real-life application.
-In addition to the residential field trips, you will have the opportunity to undertake a range of day trips2 to gain practical experience of applying your knowledge.
+In addition to the residential field trips, you will have the opportunity to undertake a range of day trips to gain practical experience of applying your knowledge2.

 This course can be offered on a part-time basis.
 Whilst we would like to give you all the information about our part-time offering here, it is tailored for each course each year depending on the number of part-time applicants.
 Therefore, the part-time teaching arrangements vary.
 Request further information about part-time study.